 A user should be able to register to access the application.

-Registration details at a minimum should include First Name, Last Name, Email Address, Phone Number, and Login Credentials (Username and Password).
+Registration details at a minimum should include First Name, Last Name, E-mail Address, Phone Number, and Login Credentials (Username and Password).

 Initial persistence will use a file or Java hashmap to save the Registration details.
 The file or Java hashmap will be replaced in Milestone 4 with the JDBC API and a database.